webqit/quantum-js/README.md

 <!-- TODO: Talk about auto-disposals -->

-## Interactions with the Outside World
+## Interaction with the Outside World

 Stateful programs can read and write to the given scope in which they run; just in how a regular JavaScript program can reference outside variables and also make side effects: